Ragura/dinkcreference/docs/functions/random.md

 <Prototype>int random(int range, int base)</Prototype>

-random will return a random integer between base and base + range.
+random will return a random integer between base and base + range, inclusive of the base.

 ```c
 // returns 0 or 1